marsk7/Eatnow/README.md

 ## 🌟 **Acknowledgements**

 - Inspired by the need for efficient restaurant management.
-- Special thanks to all contributors and testers.
+- Special thanks to Mado Restaurant Brisbane.

 ---